papirosko/greek_bot/README.md

 - Mode selection (currently: Translation GR -> RU).
 - Level selection (A1, A2, B1, B2).
 - Multiple-choice quiz with 4 options.
+- AI fact quiz with short texts and a multiple-choice question.
 - Stateless Telegram callback with server-side session stored in DynamoDB.
 - Results summary at the end of the session.